Roland DG Gives Back to the Tech Community at FAB13

 Right: Amado Lara, Roland DGA’s Director of Sales for Latin America, poses with two smiling attendees and their notebooks personalized on a VersaUV LEF flatbed printer.

 After the show, Roland DGA representatives expressed the importance of FAB13 and how Roland DG should continue to strive to be more than just a technology provider, but to also represent education, community and the development of new ideas.
-FAB events and the global Fab Lab movement is a perfect reflection of our own Roland DG ideals.
+FAB events and the global Fab Lab movement are a perfect reflection of our own Roland DG ideals.
 As a progressive company, we can continue to provide essential technology devices while maintaining a connection to the network of Fab Labs around the world in order to share information, brainstorm ideas, and collaborate on solving problems and accomplishing great things.